Exploration for Astromers near $^{132}$Sn with the Canadian Penning Trap: Conclusions

 \section{Conclusions}

 In conclusion, we have conducted new, high-precision mass measurements of $^{129g,m}$Sn, $^{131g,m}$Sn, and $^{132g,m}$Sb using the Canadian Penning Trap at Argonne National Laboratory's ATLAS user facility's CARIBU facility.
-Our results for these ground and isomeric states are in good agreement with most of the preceding literature values, and provides the highest-precision determination of the excitation energies of these long-lived isomeric states.
+Our results for these ground and isomeric states are in good agreement with most of the preceding literature values, and provide the highest-precision determination of the excitation energies of these long-lived isomeric states directly from their masses.
 We then used these new excitation energies to determine the effective thermal transitions between the ground and isomeric states, their relative $\beta$ decay rates, and the associated cross sections into and out of these states.
 The excitation energies were also used to estimate the thermalization temperature with respect to $\beta$-decay, above which these nuclei may be correctly treated in reaction networks as one species.
 Reaction network calculations were used to establish that $^{129m}$Sn must be treated as an astromer in the $i$-process and $r$-process.
-Both $^{131m}$Sn and $^{132m}$Sb were determined not to behave as astromers and these isotopes can be safely treated as one species in reaction network calculations.
-As the thermalization of these nuclei is dependent on the excited states above the isomers, a full understanding of their astromeric nature would benefit from detailed spectroscopy of these states and on the determination of their feeding via $\beta$ decays.
+The excited state in $^{131}$Sn may need to be treated as an astromer depending on the astrophysical conditions.
+The state in $^{132}$Sb was determined not to behave as astromers under the conditions studied in this work.
+As the thermalization of these nuclei is dependent on the excited states above the isomers, a full understanding of their astromeric nature would benefit from detailed spectroscopic studies of the spins and parities of the known states, a search for potential missing states, and on the determination of their feeding via $\beta$ decays.